dykstrom/mazela-man/05-chapter-5/README.md

     }
 ```

-The spawnPlayer method must also be updated to provide the constructor with x and y
+The `spawnPlayer` method must also be updated to provide the constructor with x and y
-like the spawnGhost method already does.
+like the `spawnGhost` method already does.

-We can now add methods to respawn entities in both PlayerComponent and GhostComponent.
+We can now add methods to respawn entities in both `PlayerComponent` and `GhostComponent`.
 Respawning is as easy as removing the entity from the world and spawning it again using
 the saved location, and, in the case of ghosts, the saved name.